 Run the Cygwin installer and follow the installation instructions on the Cygwin website.

-When prompted by the Cygwin installer to select packages to install, select the packages below in addition to the packages selected by default:
+When prompted by the Cygwin installer to select packages to install, select the following additional packages: zip, unzip, vim, vim-common, dos2unix, and wget.

 Cygwin text editor

 Your installation of Cygwin includes the Vim text editor, a revision of the original Vi editor.
 Installing the Vim package on Cygwin replaces the Vi executable with a symlink to the Vim executable, and Vim can be launched by either typing vi or vim on the command line.

 If you are new to Vim, you may find the resources below useful: